You can listen to the text as you read along.

 - Sorry to bother you, sir (or ma’am).
 Would you mind closing the door, please.

-In the United States, many businesses such as grocery stores, clothing stores, or restaurants have a polite but friendly atmosphere.
+In the United States, many businesses have a polite but friendly atmosphere (for example, in grocery stores, clothing stores, or restaurants).
 See the examples below.

 Let’s say you want a salad at a restaurant.